sahilchhillar/Calculator/README.md

-# test_proj
+# Calculator

-A new Flutter project.
+This Calculator project is a replica of iPhone Calculator.

 ## Getting Started

 This project is a starting point for a Flutter application.

+# Flutter Installation

 A few resources to get you started if this is your first Flutter project: